Did you know that just under half the people who start reading a book will not get past the first one hundred pages?

 The answer, for us, starts with Ernest Hemingway.

-The great American writer developed a writing technique he called the Iceberg Theory.
+The great American author developed a writing technique he called the Iceberg Theory.
 It is a theory that has been built upon and developed over the years.
 It is also the foundation for the writing techniques you will learn in this book.

 The Iceberg Theory’s foundational concept is that universal emotions exist.
 These are deep, truthful emotions that are shared by all readers.

-Since these true emotions are understood at a gut level, words attempting to ‘describe’ the emotions are, at best, ineffective.
+Since these true emotions are understood at a gut level, words attempting to describe the emotions are, at best, ineffective.
 Instead, a writer must use the words and actions of their character to reflect these deeper emotions, in the process unlocking them for the reader.

-This sounds all very airy-fairy but the result is simple.
+This sounds all very airy-fairy, but the result is simple.

 So this sounds complicated, right?

-I’ll say it again, since it is the key concept of this book.
+I’ll say it again since it is the key concept of this book.

-This means as the scenes unfold, you will experience the emotions that these scenes stimulate.
-The result is that you must describe (or SHOW) as much as possible.
-This means less telling the reader what to see and think and more showing of events and words.
-The lack of TELL creates a ‘space’ between the reader and the novel’s characters; it is in this space that the emotion grows.
+This means, as the scenes unfold, the reader will experience the emotions that these scenes stimulate.
+The result is that you, the author, must describe (or SHOW) as much as possible.
+This means, less telling the reader what to see and think, and more showing of events and words.
+The lack of TELL creates a space between the reader and the novel’s characters; it is in this space that the emotion grows.

 The beauty of the approach (apart from the fact it works) is that you will NOT need to learn any new, complicated techniques.
-In fact, for this way of writing to work you will be doing less, not more.
-You will discover a simple set of rules that when applied will bring the Iceberg Theory to life.
+In fact, for this way of writing to work, you will be doing less, not more.
+You will discover a simple set of rules that, when applied, will bring the Iceberg Theory to life.

-In the following chapters we will take a pragmatic look at the way you should be writing.
+In the following chapters, we will take a pragmatic look at the way you should be writing.
 We will look at each element in turn and set out a toolbox of simple techniques you can use in your day-to-day writing.